Environmental Illness - Toxic Chemicals in Our Environment

 vehicles, electric utilities, and industrial plants.
 Nitrogen dioxide is one of

 the nitrogen oxides, a group of highly reactive gases that contain various

 amounts of nitrogen and oxygen.
-Nitrogen oxides cause many problems,
+Studies show that nitrogen dioxide may increase your risk of heart problems, such as heart failure.9 Nitrogen oxides cause many problems,

 - Acid rain, which is made when nitrogen